Gondolav/gondolav.github.io/index.md

 As expected, most of them are located in the Southwest Side, except for **Garfield Park** which can be found in the middle of the West Side of Chicago, mainly inhabited by African American populations.
 In general, these neighbourhoods present similar education level and income level.
 Unfortunately, these indicators are low: with the exception of **Bridgeport**, in these community areas 70% of the population earns less than 50,000$ a year and less than 25% of the inhabitants have a university degree.
 Here, **Bridgeport** looks more like an outlier with its different ethnicity, its higher median income and its education level being as twice as high as the others.

-Consequently, from these results, a good risk rate seems very surprisingly to be linked to the (lack of) wealth and education of a community area.
+Consequently, from these results, a good risk rate seems to be linked to the (lack of) wealth and education of a community area.

 ### The worst neighbourhoods, risk-wise